Distant Object Localisation from Noisy Image Segmentation Sequences: Materials and Methods

 \subsection{Empirical Data}

-To validate that the performance of the proposed method holds for real-world applications, we tested the system with a drone-captured video sequence of a telecommunication mast.
-The position of the drone was recorded using differential GNSS, and the geolocation of the target object was known.
+To validate that the performance of the proposed method holds for real-world applications, we tested the system on two drone-captured video sequences.
+The position of the drone in each was recorded using GNSS, and the approximate geolocations of the targets were known.

-To capture the sequence, we used a DJI Matrice 350, equipped with an AR0234 camera and an Applanix APX-15 UAV GNSS.
+To capture the first sequence with a telecom mast target, we used a DJI Matrice 350, equipped with an AR0234 camera and an Applanix APX-15 UAV GNSS.
 An NVIDIA Jetson Orin NX was used to record the data.
 We performed no calibration for the camera or the GNSS.
 This means that for the camera, only the parameters provided by the camera manufacturer were used~\cite{arducamAR0234Arducam}.
 The camera was used to record at full HD (1080 by 1920 pixels) resolution with a horizontal FOV of 90$^\circ$ and vertical FOV of 50.625$^\circ$.
 This means that the intrinsic parameters were set as $f_x = 1200$, $f_y = 1200$, $c_x = 960$, and $c_y = 540$.
 The lens was assumed to cause no distortions.
 The GNSS antenna was mounted approximately 30 centimetres away from the camera with an external IMU attached to the camera.
 Neither the boresight nor the lever arm of the mounting was taken into account for the experiments.
 This means that the camera pose estimation had at least a systematic error in the range of tens of centimetres in addition to any sensor-caused errors.
-The manufacturer reported RMSE for the position is 0.02 to 0.05 metres, for the roll and pitch 0.025 degrees, and for the heading 0.080 degrees~\cite{APX15UAV}.
+The manufacturer reported RMSE for the position is 0.02 to 0.05 metres, for the roll and pitch 0.025 degrees, and for the heading 0.080 degrees when using differential GNSS~\cite{APX15UAV}.
+The maximum camera translation in the sequence was approximately 250 metres, with the mean distance to the target at approximately 700 metres.

+The second sequence, with an industrial smoke cloud as the target, was captured using a DJI Mini 3.
+Again, the video was captured in full HD resolution but with a slightly different FOV.
+The DJI Mini 3 horizontal FOV of 82.1° corresponds to a focal length $f_x = f_y = 1102.41$.
+The reported hovering accuracy of the GNSS was 0.5 metres vertically and 1.5 metres horizontally~\cite{DJIMini3}.
+The angular error ranges of the camera pose estimate were not reported.
+As for the first sequence, no additional calibration was performed for the system before recording the data.
+The maximum camera translation in the sequence was approximately 230 metres, with the mean distance to the target at 1770 metres.